johndoe31415/ratched/README.md

   -l hostname:port, --listen hostname:port
                         Specify the address and port that ratched is listening on.
 Defaults to 127.0.0.1:9999.
+  -d key=value[,key=value,...], --defaults key=value[,key=value,...]
+                        Specify the server and client connection parameters for all hosts that are not explicitly listed via a --intercept option.
+Arguments are given in a key=value fashion; valid arguments are shown below.
   -i hostname[,key=value,...], --intercept hostname[,key=value,...]
                         Intercept only a specific host name, as indicated by the Server Name Indication inside the ClientHello.
 Can be specified multiple times to include interception or more than one host.
-By default, all targets are intercepted regardless of the hostname.
-Additional
-                        arguments can be specified in a key=value fashion to further define interception parameters for that
+Additional arguments can be specified in a key=value fashion to further define interception parameters for that particular host.
-                        particular host.
   --pcap-comment comment
                         Store a particular piece of information inside the PCAPNG header as a comment.